- Carbohydrates are molecules that contain carbon, hydrogen, and oxygen.

 - Monomers are small, basic molecular units.

 - Carbohydrates can be divided into three groups: monosaccharides, disaccharides, and polysaccharides.

-- Monosaccharides are simple sugars in which there is one oxygen atom and two hydrogen atoms for each carbon atom present in the molecule.
+- Monosaccharides are simple sugars in which there are one oxygen atom and two hydrogen atoms for each carbon atom present in the molecule.